-How to Build a Cybersecurity Compliance Plan (with Free CIS Resources)
+How to Build Cybersecurity Compliance with Free CIS Resources

 How do I find legitimate vendors?

-What are the free CIS resources available to help me build a compliance plan?
+Which free CIS resources can help me build a cybersecurity compliance plan?

 CIS offers multiple resources at no cost to help organizations get started with a compliance plan and improve their cybersecurity posture: